That very same summer of 1971 we visited Sweden and John got to know some of my country, my family and quite a few of my friends.

 I set aside a class for the symphony and the students loved it.
 Most of them did indeed not know it, and it was enormously appreciated.

 Grandma O’Neall may well have been my favorite.
-An adorable old lady who didn’t make a fuss about our not being married and still sharing a bedroom.
-I saw her many more times when she still lived alone in her house, also in Orlando, and later when she was in a hospital in Jacksonville where her son-in-law, Uncle Larry, was a cardiologist.
+An adorable old lady who did not make a fuss about our not being married and still sharing a bedroom.
+I saw her many more times when she still lived alone in her house, also in Orlando, and later when she was in a hospital in Jacksonville where her son-in-law, Uncle Larry, a cardiologist, was her doctor.

 - By 1955, the carbon dioxide, heat, humidity, and other contaminants produced by 1,200 visitors per day had visibly damaged the paintings and introduced lichen on the walls.
 The cave was closed to the public in 1963 to preserve the art.
 (Wikipedia) ↩